Coastal coal-carrying trade of New South Wales: Hexham

 Hexham is located on the Hunter River upstream from Newcastle.
 It is where the Hunter River separates into its north and south channels.
+It is the lowest point on the river where vessels leaving a port on the right bank can have access to the North Channel.
 Upstream of Hexham the river, although still tidal, becomes meandering and more difficult for vessels to navigate.
+As a river port, care had to be taken so ships made use of the tides to avoid running aground in shallow Fern Bay, when laden with coal and heading downstream, via the North Channel of the Hunter, to the sea.

 There were three coal loaders at Hexham.

 The most downstream loader was J & A Brown's staithes that were supplied with coal by the Richmond Vale Railway, via a right-angle crossing (across the government-operated Main North railway line), from 1856 until November 1967.

-The next loader upstream was the RW Miller coal loader, located next to the Hexham Bridge, which was built in 1959 and supplied only by road.
+The next loader upstream was the RW Miller coal loader, located next to the Hexham Bridge.
+It was built in 1959 and supplied only by road.
 After the merger of RW Miller with Coal & Allied in the mid-1980s, it was used by Coal & Allied to load coal washed at the Hexham Coal Washery and destined for Sydney.
 This loader was closed 1988 after the closure of the washery.

 The most upstream loader was built in 1935 for the Hetton Bellbird Collieries and was sold to the Newcastle Wallsend Coal Company in 1956.
 It was supplied via the South Maitland Railway up to the East Greta Exchange Sidings (near Maitland) and from there via the Main North (government) railway to the Hetton Bellbird Sidings at the loader.
 The coal was dumped at a dump station and was transferred via conveyor across the main line and highway to a ship-loader.
 The loader was closed in 1972 and demolished during 1976.

-As a river port, care had to be taken so ships made use of the tides to avoid running aground in shallow Fern Bay, when laden with coal and heading downstream, via the North Channel of the Hunter, to the sea.